A Greeting from our President

 The Cultural Projects Division is responsible for organising events such as the ‘World Cuisine Classes’, where cultural exchange is facilitated by foreign residents teaching about the food of their home country.
 Other events include the culture classes, where Japanese cultural traditions are introduced.

 The Public Relations Division creates the regularly printed “YIFA MATE” newsletter.
 The newsletter explains our work and events, has articles written by our members, and gives information about our association to all the residents of Yasu.

 The Japanese Teaching Division organises the one-on-one Japanese lessons for foreign people.
 After the ‘Lehman Shock’ of 2008, foreign residents in Shiga and Yasu dwindled, but the past few years has seen a gradual increase.
-Currently in Shiga Prefecture, there are around 29000 foreign residents of 100 nationalities, while in Yasu City we have just under 600 foreign residents (as of 2018).
+Currently in Shiga Prefecture, there are around 33000 foreign residents of 100 nationalities, while in Yasu City we have just under 700 foreign residents (as of 2020).
 We offer these Japanese lessons in order to support these people in their daily lives.
 A mixture of economic, political, and religious reasons has led the world we live in today to face huge confusion.
-Furthermore, legal changes this year will lead to an increase in the number of foreign workers coming to Japan.
+Furthermore, legal changes have recently led to an increase in the number of foreign workers coming to Japan.
 This one key function of YIFA—supporting foreign residents with their Japanese study through our lessons—is becoming increasingly important.